PhidLarkson/whisper-stt-api/README.md

 ### This is an easy speech to text api project you can set up easy.

-Make sure to install the needed components.
+Make sure to install the needed components from the requirements.txt file.

-` pip install -mr requirements.txt `
+` pip install -r requirements.txt `

 ---